buuug7/collect-new-english-words/README.md

 ## why notification permission

 the notification gives the user response after some operations success or failed, it also gives users the best more interactive experience.

-## why tabs permission

-use tabs api for open new tab and manage the collected words.